Tropical Laurent series, their tropical roots, and localization results for the eigenvalues of nonlinear matrix functions: Algebra and analysis of tropical Laurent series

 Similarly, $\tropx f(x)$ has a smallest finite tropical root $\alpha_{f}$ of infinite multiplicity if and only if $\newt{\tropx f}$ has a leftmost segment of infinite length and vertex $(j_f, b_{j_f})$, with

 \end{theorem} \begin{proof} Assume $\tropx f(x)$ has a largest tropical root of infinite multiplicity $\alpha_p$.
 By Definition~\ref{def:tropicalroot} this corresponds to $D$ being bounded above and closed at its upper endpoint.
 In addition, recall that the set of indices $I :=\{j : b_{j} > 0\}$ is not bounded above thanks to Proposition~\ref{prop:nRoots}.
-Furthermore, the sequence $T$ of the indices of the tropical root is bounded above by Theorem~\ref{thm:asymptotics}: in particular, there exists a rightmost point of non-differentiability, say, $\alpha_{p-1}$, which is in correspondence to a segment on the Newton polygon by Lemma~\ref{lem:newtonIsolated}.
+Furthermore, the sequence $T$ of the indices of the tropical roots is bounded above by Theorem~\ref{thm:asymptotics}: in particular, there exists a rightmost point of non-differentiability, say, $\alpha_{p-1}$, which is in correspondence to a segment on the Newton polygon by Lemma~\ref{lem:newtonIsolated}.
 We label its rightmost segment by $(j_{p}, \log b_{j_{p}})$.
-Then the rightmost convex hull of the points $(j,\log b_j)$ must have a rightmost infinite segment.
+Then the rightmost convex hull of the points $(j,\log b_j)$ must have a rightmost infinite segment\footnote{ To visualize an example of such rightmost infinite segment, see Figure~\ref{fig:ex-upd-1} in Section~\ref{sec:practical-computation}. }.
 It follows from the definition of convex hull that the slope of this rightmost segment must be equal to the supremum of all the slopes of the segments through $(j, \log b_j)$ and $(j_p,\log b_{j_p})$, where the supremum is taken over all the (infinitely many) values of $j>j_p$ such that $b_j > 0$.
 Moreover, for any $j_p < i < j$, it must be

 as otherwise $\alpha_{p-1}$ is not the penultimate tropical root.
 Thus, the opposite of the rightmost slope is

 The case of a smallest tropical root of infinite multiplicity is dealt with analogously. \end{proof}